Caffeinated energy drinks

 Caffeinated energy drinks (energy drinks) are advertised as being able to boost your energy and make you feel more alert.
-Use them with caution according to the instructions on the label.
+Common brands include Red Bull® and Rockstar Energy®.

 What ingredients are in energy drinks?

 Energy drinks contain caffeine, sugar or sugar substitutes, flavourings, and often a combination of vitamins and minerals.
 Sometimes herbs and other substances are added.
 They come in a variety of flavours like fruit punch, strawberry and blueberry.

 Health Canada limits the types and amounts of many of these ingredients through Supplemented foods regulations.
 The amounts are within safe levels when used according to the directions on the label.

 The total amount of caffeine in an energy drink is listed on its label.
 All sources of caffeine, both synthetic and natural, count towards the total amount.
 Yerba mate, guarana and black tea are examples of natural sources of caffeine.
 Health Canada allows up to 180mg of caffeine per container.

 Energy shots are different than energy drinks.
 They are a concentrated source of caffeine in a small container, usually no bigger than 90mL.
 Energy shots can have up to 200mg of caffeine per container.
 The same precautions for using energy drinks apply to energy shots.

 Most healthy adults can have up to 400 mg of caffeine per day.
 The maximum safe amount for children and youth is much lower and depends on their body weight.
 The caffeine in one energy drink or energy shot often exceeds this safe amount.
 Too much caffeine can:

 - Disrupt sleep and impact mental and physical health